Transference-OperatorHaven/Obsidian-Vault-VtM-MCR/Characters/Camarilla/Primogen/Primogen.md

 Representatives of each of the [[Clans]] for the [[Camarilla]] court in the given princedom.

-In Manchester the Clans in the Camarilla court are:
+In Manchester the Primogen Council in the Camarilla court are:

 [[William McGregor]]
 [[Gangrel Primogen]]